James Funeral Home - History

 Chambers Funeral Home - History

 Chambers Funeral Home was founded in 1931 by Fred L. and Bertha Chambers.

+The funeral home not only served the community through funeral service; but also, had a 24 hour ambulance service.
 Until 1937, most funerals were held at the family’s home, but the trend to have funerals at the funeral home started to change with some funerals still held at area churches.
-With additions of garage space, Fred and Bertha lived upstairs with their daughter, Margaret Ann, continuing to the family tradition.
+With the addition of garage space, Fred and Bertha lived upstairs with their daughter, Margaret Ann, who continued the family tradition.

 In 1947, Fred L. became very ill with an eye infection, went to Cleveland Clinic, and later passed away.
 Bertha, his wife, felt that she could not operate the funeral business alone, so she sold the business and building to Floyd E. and Genevieve Chambers.

 Floyd and Genevieve had three children; Fred T., Jeannine, and Jennifer.
 Fred T. Chambers was the first of their children to join the family business.
 In addition to Fred, Jennifer joined later in the years.
 In 1974, Floyd and Fred T. donated the Chambers Funeral Home Ambulance to the Brooke County Ambulance Service.